Your holiday is just a click away.

 We're having trouble retrieving these cruises.
 View All Results

-Located about 11 kilometers from the city center, Kolossi Castle was built in 1210 by the Order of St. John of Jerusalem and acted as a stronghold for the city.
+Located about 11 kilometres from the city centre, Kolossi Castle was built in 1210 by the Order of St John of Jerusalem and acted as a stronghold for the city.
 During the Middle Ages, it stored reserves of sugarcane.
 While it is now partially in ruins, it stills bears its former owner's coat of arms and its three floors offer a one-of-a-kind look into the past with much to explore.

 Considered the most impressive archaeological remains on Cyprus, much of what you discover at UNESCO-protected Kourion dates back to the Romans.
-This includes the Theater, the Forum, he Nymphaeum, the Public Baths, the House of the Gladiators and much more.
-The restored Greek Roman Theater is still in use today and offers unique acoustics as well as views of the city.
+This includes the Theatre, the Forum, the Nymphaeum, the Public Baths, the House of the Gladiators and much more.
+The restored Greek Roman Theatre is still in use today and offers unique acoustics as well as views of the city.
 While there are no guided tours of the ruins, there are plenty of information boards to read along the way.